prajapati-parth/blog/src/pages/articles/2018-01-12-hello-world-react/index.md

 # Install React and ReactDOM

-ReactDOM will serve as a glue between the browser [DOM(Document Object Model)](https://www.w3.org/TR/WD-DOM/introduction.html) and our React application.
+ReactDOM will serve as a glue between the browser <a target="_blank" href="https://www.w3.org/TR/WD-DOM/introduction.html">DOM(Document Object Model)</a> and our React application.

 Let’s go ahead and install React and ReactDOM.

 ```bash
 npm install react react-dom --save
 ```
-Next, let’s install and setup [Babel](https://babeljs.io) so that browsers can understand the JavaScript’s ES6 syntax that we'll be using in our application.
+Next, let’s install and setup <a target="_blank" href="https://babeljs.io">Babel</a> so that browsers can understand the JavaScript’s ES6 syntax that we'll be using in our application.
 It is not mandatory to use React with ES6 or further versions of JavaScript, React application can also be configured to use ES5 version.

 # Install and configure Babel